Anyway, thanks for your company - ta-ra.

 International friendlies – Follow the Football match between Spain and Bosnia and Herzegovina live with Eurosport.
 The match starts at 19:45 on 18 November 2018.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Luis Enrique or Robert Prosinecki?
+Who will come out on top in the battle of the managers Robert Moreno or Robert Prosinecki?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Spain and Bosnia and Herzegovina?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.